Clyde Walcott

-Sir Clyde Leopold Walcott KA, GCM, OBE (17 January 1926 – 26 August 2006) was a West Indian cricketer.
+Sir Clyde Leopold Walcott OBE KA GCM (17 January 1926 – 26 August 2006) was a West Indian cricketer.
 Walcott was a member of the "three W's", the other two being Everton Weekes and Frank Worrell: all were very successful batsmen from Barbados, born within a short distance of each other in Bridgetown, Barbados in a period of 18 months from August 1924 to January 1926; all made their Test cricket debut against England in 1948.

 In the mid-1950s, Walcott was arguably the best batsman in the world.
+He was the manager of the West Indian squads which won the 1975 Cricket World Cup and the 1979 Cricket World Cup.
 In later life, he had an active career as a cricket administrator, and was the first non-English and non-white chairman of the International Cricket Council.

 Early and private life

 Walcott was born in New Orleans (Bridgetown), St. Michael, Barbados.
 His father was a printing engineer with the Barbados Advocate newspaper.
 He was educated at Combermere School and, from the age of 14, at Harrison College in Barbados.
 He took up wicket-keeping at Harrison College and also learned to bowl inswingers.

 He married Muriel Ashby in 1951.
 They had two sons together.
 His brother, Keith Walcott, and a son, Michael Walcott, both played first-class cricket for Barbados.